TEAMMATES/teammates-ops/platform-guide.md

 ## Setting up Gmail API Credentials

 [Gmail API](https://developers.google.com/gmail/api/) can be used to access Gmail accounts.
-You may need Gmail API credentials e.g. for testing against production server.
+You may need Gmail API credentials for testing against production server, particularly if you are testing that the emails are sent by the system.

-1. Go to [Google Cloud Console](https://console.cloud.google.com/), select your TEAMMATES project if it is not selected and click `API Manager`.\
-   Click `ENABLE API`.\
-   Click `Gmail API` under `G Suite APIs` and then click `ENABLE`.
-1. Alternatively, you can use [Gmail API Wizard](https://console.cloud.google.com/start/api?id=gmail) to enable `Gmail API`.
-1. Click `Credentials` in the menu of the `API Manager`.
-1. Click `Create credentials` and then select `OAuth client ID`.
-1. Choose `Other`, give it a name, e.g. `teammates` and click `Create`.
-You will then get shown your client ID details, click `OK`.
-1. Click the `Download JSON` icon.
+1. Enable [Gmail API](https://console.cloud.google.com/marketplace/product/google/gmail.googleapis.com) for your project.
+1. Create an OAuth 2.0 client to be used by the tests.
+The step is very similar to creating OAuth 2.0 client for user authentication in the production system, with the following differences:
+   * The client application type will be `Desktop app`.
+1. After creating the client, download the JSON file corresponding to the client setup.
+You will need this file for later.

 ## Datastore backup and recovery